Simon-Wunderlich/Obsidian/Maths/Types of walks.md

 $$
 \langle v_0, v_1, \cdots, v_n \rangle
 $$
-Length of walk is number of edges in walk
+Length of walk is number of edges traversed in walk
 ### Open walk
 Start and end nodes are not the same
 ### Closed walk